awsdocs/amazon-kendra-developer-guide/doc_source/API_GroupSummary.md

 # GroupSummary<a name="API_GroupSummary"></a>

- Group summary information\.
+Summary information for groups\.

 ## Contents<a name="API_GroupSummary_Contents"></a>

  ** GroupId **   <a name="Kendra-Type-GroupSummary-GroupId"></a>
 The identifier of the group you want group summary information on\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1024\.
 Pattern: `^\P{C}*$`
 Required: No

  ** OrderingId **   <a name="Kendra-Type-GroupSummary-OrderingId"></a>
 The timestamp identifier used for the latest `PUT` or `DELETE` action\.
 Type: Long
 Valid Range: Minimum value of 0\.
 Maximum value of 32535158400000\.
 Required: No